Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning: Experiments

-\paragraph{Expert Trajectory Collection} Expert trajectories are collected using rejection sampling from Llama3.3-70B-Instruct \cite{dubey2024llama}, which serves as our expert policy $\pi^{GT}$.
+\paragraph{Data Collection and Model Training} Expert trajectories are collected using rejection sampling and minimum-step trajectory filtering from Llama3.3-70B-Instruct \cite{dubey2024llama}, which serves as our expert policy $\pi^{GT}$.
 To ensure diversity and robustness, we generate expert trajectories across varied kitchen layouts and ingredient placements, creating approximately 100 successful trajectories per task type.
-Each trajectory $\tau^{GT} = [(s_0^{GT}, a_0^{GT}), \ldots, (s_n^{GT}, a_n^{GT})]$ satisfies the task completion criteria with $R(s_n^{GT}, a_n^{GT}) = 1$.
+For the ablation of training on noisy non-expert trajectories, we randomly choose 10\%, 30\%, 50\% of the states along all trajectories that are perturbed to have sub-optimal actions but keep the task completion successful.
 The state-action tokens follow the ReAct agentic framework \cite{yao2023react}, where each action $a_i^{GT}$ consists of structured reasoning followed by a specific action selection from the valid action list indicated from state tokens.
-This framework enables us to construct single-turn verifiable rewards $r(s_i^{GT}, \pi_\theta(s_i^{GT})) = \mathds{1}\{\pi_\theta(s_i^{GT}) = a_i^{GT}\}$ for GRPO training, where both the ReAct format and action correctness contribute to the reward by 0.1 and 0.9, respectively.

-\paragraph{Model Training Pipeline} Our training pipeline consists of two sequential post-training stages using the VeRL implementation \cite{sheng2025hybridflow} of GRPO.
+ReAct format and single-turn correctness reward of \Cref{def:stepwise_reward} are weighted by 0.1 and 0.9, respectively.
+Our training pipeline consists of two sequential post-training stages using the VeRL implementation \cite{sheng2025hybridflow} of RL post-training.
 First, we perform supervised fine-tuning (SFT) on Qwen2.5-1.5B-Instruct \cite{qwen2.5} using the collected expert trajectories to establish a strong initialization.
-The SFT stage trains the model to imitate the ReAct pattern for the action tokens.
-Subsequently, we apply GRPO with the single-turn verifiable reward function based on all state-action pairs $(s_i^{GT}, a_i^{GT})$ from expert trajectories.
-The SFT takes 8 epochs with batch size of 8 and the GRPO training uses a batch size of 256, learning rate of $1 \times 10^{-6}$, and KL regularization coefficient $\beta = 0.001$ for 50 epochs.
+The SFT takes 8 epochs with batch size of 8 and the RL post-training uses a batch size of 256, learning rate of $1 \times 10^{-6}$, and KL regularization coefficient $\beta = 0.001$ for 50 epochs.